texastribune/infinite-proteus/README.md

 Where an editor is an Object with these options:

     name        : String
-                  The name of the editor, e.g.: TinyMCE, wysihtml5, ACE, CodeMirror button      : String (optional)
+                  The name of the editor, e.g.: TinyMCE, wysihtml5, CodeMirror button      : String (optional)
                   The name of the editor to use for the UI.
-You might want to use 'MD' for the MarkDown editor, Dillinger. *HTML is allowed.*
+You might want to use 'MD' for the MarkDown editor,
+                  Dillinger. *HTML is allowed.*
-    isInstalled : bool Function (optional if `css` exists) A function that returns a boolean that determines if the editor is installed or not. css         : Array (optional)
+    isInstalled : bool Function (optional if `css` exists) A function that returns a boolean that determines if the editor is installed or not.
+    css         : Array (optional)
                   An array of additional CSS that needs to be loaded. js          : Array (optional)